google/WebFundamentals/src/content/en/fundamentals/security/credential-management/index.md

 The Credential Management API:

-* **Removes friction from sign-in flows** - Users can be automatically signed back into a site even after their session expires.
+* **Removes friction from sign-in flows** - Users can be automatically signed back into a site even if their session has expired or they saved credentials on another device.
 * **Allows one tap sign in with account chooser** - Users can choose an account in a native account chooser.
 * **Stores credentials** - Your application can store either a username and password combination or even federated account details.
 These credentials can be synced across devices by the browser.